-Top 5 3rd Quarter Trades of Pa - GuruFocus.com
+Top 5 3rd Quarter Trades of PA - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Parcion Private Wealth LLC’s top five trades of the quarter.
+According to GuruFocus data, these were PAPP L ROY & ASSOCIATES’s top five trades of the quarter.

-Parcion Private Wealth LLC reduced their investment in ARCA:STIP by 578,558 shares.
-The trade had a 5.81% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $99.03.
+The guru sold out of their 34,135-share investment in ARCA:SMMU.
+Previously, the stock had a 0.25% weight in the equity portfolio.
+Shares traded for an average price of $49.45 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.